thebader9/RMLGROUP2/README.md

 ## Quantitative Analysis
-* **The metrics used to evaluate best remediated model:** Models were assessed primarily with Area under the curve(AUC) and Adverse impact ratio (AIR).
+* **The metrics used to evaluate best remediated model:** Models were assessed primarily for Area under the curve(AUC) and Adverse impact ratio (AIR).
   <br>
  <div align="center">